trustRootOrg/sdk/docs/schemas.md

 # Schemas

-This document describes the schemas used in the Ethereum Attestation Service (EAS) system for autonomous agents to attest and verify counterparties.
+This document describes the schemas used in the TrustRoot protocol for autonomous agents to attest and verify counterparties.
 Each schema defines a structured format for attestations, ensuring trust and interoperability in agent interactions.
 Schemas are registered on the EAS SchemaRegistry and used to create attestations for agent identities, code audits, and approvals.

 ## Overview